dart-lang/pub/.github/ISSUE_TEMPLATE/2-BUG.md

 ---
-name: Problem with the client
+name: Problem with the pub client
-about: The client is printing a stack trace or failing unexpectedly.
+about: The pub client is printing a stack trace or failing unexpectedly.

 ---